 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Morganton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Morganton has few renters and college students.
 But the biggest reason it is quieter in Morganton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Morganton may be for you.

-As is often the case in a small city, Morganton doesn't have a public transportation system that people use for their commute.
+Morganton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Morganton has a very low overall level of education: only 9.64% of people over 25 hold a 4-year college degree or higher.